opea-project/GenAIInfra/kubeai/README.md

 ## Text Generation with Llama-3 on Gaudi

-The following command will deploy the `Meta-Llama-3.1-8B-Instruct` model with vLLM engine using Gaudi accelerator.
+The following commands will deploy `Meta-Llama-3.1-8B-Instruct` and `Meta-Llama-3.3-70B-Instruct` models with the vLLM engine using Gaudi accelerators.

 ```
+# Meta-Llama-3.1-8B-Instruct model
 kubect apply -f models/llama-3.1-8b-instruct-gaudi.yaml -n $NAMESPACE
+# Meta-Llama-3.3-70B-Instruct model
+kubect apply -f models/llama-3.3-70b-instruct-gaudi.yaml -n $NAMESPACE
 ```

 The rest is the same as in the previous example.
-You should see a pod running with the name `model-llama-3.1-8b-instruct-gpu-xxxx`.
+You should see a pod running with the name `model-llama-3.1-8b-instruct-gpu-xxxx` and/or `model-llama-3.3-70b-instruct-gpu-xxxx`.

 ## Text Embeddings with BGE on CPU